 - Ask for business.
 You probably just read that and said, “duh!”
 Now, read it again.
 How many people are you actually calling, emailing, or meeting at events, and ASKING to meet with you to see if you’re a good fit, as opposed to TELLING them what you do?
 Now you see the difference?
 The first, and most basic, step to getting customers to grow on your tree is to plant the seed by asking them to make time to discuss their business and yours and see if there is a fit.

 - Follow-up.
 Again, you probably think this is basic.
 But how often are you keeping track of everyone you speak with, and following up with them weeks, or months, later to see if they might be ready to work with you?
 Things change over time, and that prospect that seemed “luke cold” last month, may have reached a point where he is badly in need of your services, right now.
 Remember that it can take several conversations before you close business.

 - Grow your business around your business.
-Existing customers (and clients if you are a service-based-business) are a great source of business!
+A course in financial modelling for example, allows you to understand the expenses; predict the earnings; and thus helps in the growth of your enterprise.
+Moreover, existing customers (and clients if you are a service-based-business) are a great source of business!
 The nice thing about owning a business where you develop your own services and products is that you can develop them around your clients/customers!
 So, as you work with them, you will learn what they need after they finish using one of your programs, products, or services.
 Now you can create the next level layer they need, and not only continue to help them, but also continue to grow your business.